venari/venari/_posts/2020-07-31-porirua-development-hyperlapse.md

 This has been a fun project to work on with [Porirua Development][porirua-development] over the last 16 months, capturing the enormous progress that has taken place at Castor Crescent in Porirua, transforming it from a neglected field into 53 new homes.

-Work undertaken:
+By flying a predefined path multiple times, and then applying some fairly detailed post-processing, we are able to merge the video captures from different dates, illustrating the changes to the site over several months or years.

+This project involved:

 * 8 site visits capturing video
-* 30+ hours editing, and further refining the process
+* 30+ hours editing and post-processing, and further refining and optimising method

 [porirua-development]: https://poriruadevelopment.co.nz/